sebastianwessel/html2js/README.md

     res.render('ch/fr/index',{data:{var1:'value of var 1',a:[1,2,3,4,5,6,7,8]}});

 You can see we select country-language version and template by setting first parameter to *CountryCode/LanguageCode/TemplateName*.
-On secound parameter we can set values for render output.
+On second parameter we can set values for render output.